| Pilates is big business as populations of all ages benefit from the mind, body, strength, stretch, etc. of

 differentiate themselves in the market.
 The beauty of the non-profit is that it allows people who want to try

 new forms of exercise the opportunity to do so at an affordable price - particularly in group programming.
+OSF: How do non-profits decide between a personal training environment or group fitness

+for their equipment based Pilates program?
 ENDELMAN: Pilates will work well in both models.
 Group classes are appealing to clients

 due to the smaller price.
 Personal Training is appealing as they can address specific challenges for each